top of page

 Protein: ~8g per cooked cup

 A complete protein and a great substitute for rice.
-Try it in pulao or with dal for a nutritious twist.
+Try it in pulao or with dal.

 7. Nuts and Seeds